Suburban Survivor of the Opioid Epidemic Speaks Out in Alumni Success Story

 Yet, no life is devoid of pain, and a family tragedy coupled with a move to a small town changed our family dynamics.
 As life stressors mounted, the undercurrents of existing—but untreated—anxiety and depression began to surface in my life.
 Neighbors noticed the change and tried to “help” by introducing me to such prescription drugs as Hydrocodone, Oxycodone, Percocet, and Oxycontin, which I took in combination with my own Zoloft prescription.
 We formed a gang of suburban pill-popping moms, maintaining a secret lifestyle for about two years, until my dependence spiraled out of control.
 Pretty soon, I moved on to heroin and cocaine, quit my job, left my family and became consumed with how I would get my next high.

 Although I hit rock bottom, there was still hope.
 An introduction to Gateway Springfield and the support of a loving family kept me from becoming another statistic.
 Professional counselors – several with whom I’m still in contact today – taught me about my disease, helped me put it in remission and live in recovery.

 Powerful group therapy sessions underscored the reality that I was not alone.
 Equally important, Gateway brought my husband and children into the broader care plan, equipping them with the resources and tools they needed to support me and claim their own victory through this struggle.

 There is life after addiction.
 I want others to know that truth.
 It’s what motivates me to share my alumni success story over and over again.
 The first step is acknowledging you need help; the next step is getting the right help.

-With several drug and alcohol rehab center locations in Delaware and Illinois, Gateway has vast resources to help individuals overcome addiction.
+With several drug and alcohol rehab center locations in Illinois, Gateway has vast resources to help individuals overcome addiction.
 For more information about our substance abuse treatment programs, call Gateway today at 877.505.4673.